akharawita/poc-zkf-dapp/README.md

 If all is well, you should see that OK has been outputted to your console.
 This signifies the proof is valid.

-- Run `snarkjs plonk verify circuits/build/verification_key.json circuits/build/public.json circuits/build/proof.json` to verify the proof
+- Run `yarn snarkjs plonk verify circuits/build/verification_key.json circuits/build/public.json circuits/build/proof.json` to verify the proof

 #### Similate a verification call

-- Run `snarkjs zkey export soliditycalldata circuits/build/public.json circuits/build/proof.json` to cut and paste the result directly in the verify function in the `WithdrawVerifier.sol` contract
+- Run `yarn snarkjs zkey export soliditycalldata circuits/build/public.json circuits/build/proof.json` to cut and paste the result directly in the verify function in the `WithdrawVerifier.sol` contract

 And voila!
 That's all there is to it :)